-In summary, West Pacific leatherbacks are exposed to high fishing effort throughout their foraging range, and likely in coastal waters near nesting beaches or en route to and from nesting beaches and foraging habitats, though very little fisheries data are available for coastal areas (NMFS and USFWS 2020a).
-Bycatch rates in international pelagic and coastal fisheries are thought to be high, and these fisheries have limited management regulations despite hotspots of high interactions, for example in Southeast Asia (Alfaro-Shigueto et al. 2011; Clarke 2017; Clarke et al. 2014; Lewison et al. 2014; Lewison et al. 2004; Wallace et al. 2013).
-Annual interaction and mortality estimates are only available for U.S.-managed pelagic fisheries, which operate under fisheries regulations that are designed to minimize interactions with and mortalities of endangered and threatened sea turtles (NMFS and USFWS 2013; NMFS and USFWS 2020a; Swimmer et al. 2017).
+In summary, West Pacific leatherbacks are exposed to high fishing effort throughout their foraging range, and likely in coastal waters near nesting beaches or en route to and from nesting beaches and foraging habitats, though very little fisheries data are available for coastal areas (NMFS and FWS 2020a).
+Bycatch rates in international pelagic and coastal fisheries are thought to be high, and these fisheries have limited management regulations despite hotspots of high interactions, for example in Southeast Asia (Lewison et al. 2004; Alfaro-Shigueto et al. 2011; Wallace et al. 2013b; Clarke et al. 2014; Lewison et al. 2014; Clarke 2017).
+Annual interaction and mortality estimates are only available for U.S.-managed pelagic fisheries, which operate under fisheries regulations that are designed to minimize interactions with and mortalities of endangered and threatened sea turtles (NMFS and FWS 2013, 2020a; Swimmer et al. 2017).

-Bycatch in commercial and recreational fisheries, both on the high seas and nearshore, is considered a primary threat to the East Pacific leatherback population (NMFS and USFWS 2020a).
+Bycatch in commercial and recreational fisheries, both on the high seas and nearshore, is considered a primary threat to the East Pacific leatherback population (NMFS and FWS 2020a).
 Juvenile and adult leatherbacks are exposed to high fishing effort throughout their foraging range and in coastal waters near nesting beaches.
-Mortality is also high in some fisheries, with reported mortality rates of up to 58 percent due in part to the use of gillnets and as well as consumption of bycaught turtles in Peru (NMFS and USFWS 2020a).
+Mortality is also high in some fisheries, with reported mortality rates of up to 58 percent due in part to the use of gillness and as well as consumption of bycaught turtles in Peru (NMFS and FWS 2020a).

 Eckert and Sarti (1997) speculated that the swordfish gillnet fisheries in Peru and Chile contributed to the decline of the leatherback sea turtle in the Eastern Pacific as the decline in the nesting population at Mexiquillo, Mexico occurred at the same time that effort doubled in the Chilean driftnet fishery; although ongoing leatherback sea turtle bycatch in gillnet and longline fisheries of South America off Peru and Chile continues to impact adults and subadults (Alfaro-Shigueto et al. 2007, 2011; Donoso and Dutton 2010).
 An assessment of fisheries bycatch impacts on sea turtle populations globally found that bycatch in net gear (i.e. bottom-set nets, fixed nets, drift nets, etc.) appears to have the highest population-level impact on the East Pacific population, followed by longlines (Wallace et al. 2013a).
 Roe et al. (2014) highlights potential longline fishery bycatch hotspots in the Pacific that may affect populations at various stages of their life history.
-While efforts by individual nations and regional fishery management organizations have, to some extent, mitigated and reduced bycatch, this stressor remains a major threat to the East Pacific leatherback population (NMFS and USFWS 2020a).
+While efforts by individual nations and regional fishery management organizations have, to some extent, mitigated and reduced bycatch, this stressor remains a major threat to the East Pacific leatherback population (NMFS and FWS 2020a).